-- Email: All capabilities in this functional group are not applicable. - Resiliency: Elastic Expansion - DNS: Domain Name Validation for Agency Domains - Intrusion Detection: Deception Platforms and Certificate Transparency Log Monitoring - Unified Communications and Collaboration (UCC): All capabilities in this functional group are not applicable.
+- Email: All capabilities in this functional group are not applicable. - Networking: Resource Containment - Resiliency: Elastic Expansion - DNS: Domain Name Validation for Agency Domains - Intrusion Detection: Deception Platforms and Certificate Transparency Log Monitoring - Enterprise: Application Container, Remote Desktop Access, and Costs Monitoring - Unified Communications and Collaboration (UCC): All capabilities in this functional group are not applicable. - Services: All capabilities in this functional group are not applicable. - Identity: Service Identity

-7.1 Universal Security Capabilities
+7.1 UNIVERSAL SECURITY CAPABILITIES